AlteriaX/WuWa-Configs/README.md

 Choose one ``UserEngine.ini`` config (Please read comments inside)

-Copy the file(s) to this location:
+Copy the file to this location:

-> ...Wuthering Waves\Wuthering Waves Game\Client\Config
+> ...Wuthering Waves\Wuthering Waves Game\Client\Config (Launcher)<br>
+> ...Wuthering Waves\Client\Config (Steam)

 > [!NOTE]
-You don't need to set the file to read-only.
+You don't need to set the file to read-only and can leave the Engine.ini in WindowsNoEditor as is.

 **Can't find your GPU?
 Search [here](https://www.techpowerup.com/gpu-specs/) then open the page for the GPU and look at the relative performance.**<br>
 **You don’t have to follow this and can use a config above or below the recommended one.**